wavefrontHQ/docs/pages/doc/alerts_manage.md

 ### What's an Alert Target?

-Each alert is associated with one or more recipients, either an email address or an [alert target](webhooks_alert_notification.html).
-(For alerts with a boolean query, a PagerDuty mey is also an option).
+Each alert is associated with one or more recipients, an email address, PagerDuty key, or [alert target](webhooks_alert_notification.html).

 When the alert changes state, the recipients are notified.
 Customize which state changes trigger a notification:
 * Either when you [create the alert target](webhooks_alert_notification.html#create-a-custom-alert-target)